Department of History

 I am a historian of the post-1945 United States, particularly interested in the politics of race and ethnicity in the US, crime and urban politics (with specific focus on New York City), and the wider political and historical legacy of the 1970s.

-I obtained my BA in History & Politics from the University of Sheffield, before completing a D.Phil. in History at the University of Oxford, which was successfully examined in 2010.
-In July 2010, I was appointed to the post of Teaching Associate in the School of History at Nottingham, before being promoted to Lecturer in August 2013.
+I obtained my BA in History & Politics from the University of Sheffield, where I won the university's Anglo-American Prize for outstanding achievement in American history, before completing a D.Phil. in History at the University of Oxford, which was successfully examined in 2010.
+In 2010, I was appointed to the post of Teaching Associate in the School of History at Nottingham, before being promoted to Lecturer in 2013.
 I have also taught at the University of Oxford, University of Reading, and Queen Mary, University of London.

-I am a member of the British Association of American Studies, Historians of the Twentieth Century United States, Urban History Association, and the American Politics Group.
+I am a member of the British Association of American Studies, Historians of the Twentieth Century United States, and the Urban History Association.
+At Nottingham, I sit on the steering group for the Centre for US in the World Studies, an interdisciplinary research group dedicated to the analysis of US foreign relations, politics, and culture.

 Expertise Summary